AETHERWING eMOTORSPORTS // OPS

 6.3 Probationary Period

-New drivers, or drivers returning from a suspension, are placed on a 3-race Probationary Period.
-Any infraction during this time results in immediate termination.
+New drivers or drivers returning from suspension may be placed on probation.
+Any infraction during probation may result in immediate removal.

 6.4 Strike Reset

-Minor strikes (Strike 1) expire after 90 days of clean driving.
-Major infractions remain on the driver's internal record permanently.
+Minor strikes may expire after an extended period of clean driving.
+Major infractions remain on the internal record.

 6.5 Voluntary Withdrawal

-If a driver feels they cannot compete safely (anger, fatigue, equipment failure), they may voluntarily park their car.
-This mature decision will not result in disciplinary action.
+If a driver feels they cannot compete safely due to anger, fatigue, equipment failure, or connection issues, they may voluntarily park the car.
+This mature decision will not result in discipline.

 07. Technical Standards